Zenithese/Government_Spending/README.md

  - Determine what files I'll need, and write basic logic of each.

 ### Day 2:
+Implement USAspending api.
+Add left side list, and controls.

+ - Have a the api integrated and reliable.
+ - Have and intially style list and controls.

 ### Day 3:
+Have dynamic graph up and running.

+ - Have the graph, list and controls sync.
+ - Intially style graph

 ### Day 4:
+Style, style, style.

+ - Finish the look and feel of the app.